 Inspired my school's Vandercook and Mac DeMarco's song "Cooking Up Something Good", this piece is a reductive print from carved linoleum, combined with set type.

 Using polymer plate, I created this card to remind people that they're great!

 Wicked Lanes: For the No Good and the Straight Up Evil, screen printed on 16.5"x11" Pop-Tone Pink Lemonade 80lb.
 French Paper.

 You Can Tell a Lot About Someone by What They Eat for Breakfast (this guy loves New York), screen printed on 8.5"x6" eggshell Rives BFK paper.

 This screen print is part of an edition of five, printed on 12"x9" gray Rives BFK paper.

-I moved home for the summer and felt the need to transform my family's basement into my studio space.
-Our painted on 16' x 8' chalkboard wall had not changed in over two years so I decided to do something fun.
-(PS: the smudge near the "E" was caused by my dad running into the wall during an intense game of ping-pong) (PPS: I finally beat him best two out of three this summer)
+I felt the need to do something more with the 16' x 8' chalkboard wall in my family's basement.
+Inspired by the sign painter accounts I follow on Instagram, I decided to create this energetic "YEAH!" mural.
+(PS: the smudge near the "E" was caused by my dad running into the wall during an intense game of ping-pong)